aws-solutions/aws-connected-vehicle-solution/README.md

 # AWS Connected Vehicle Solution
-The AWS Connected Vehicle Solution solution is a reference implementation that provides a foundation for automotive product transformations for connected vehicle services, autonomous driving, electric powertrains, and shared mobility.
+The AWS Connected Vehicle Solution is a reference implementation that provides a foundation for automotive product transformations for connected vehicle services, autonomous driving, electric powertrains, and shared mobility.

 ## Getting Started
 To get started with the AWS Connected Vehicle Solution, please review the solution documentation. http://aws.amazon.com/answers/iot/connected-vehicle-cloud/